 For all its benefits, partnership itself is never a neutral good.
 Different motivations, experiences, skills and incentives all contribute to influencing power relations external to the partnership and the dynamics within the partnership itself.

-Many recommendations and suggestions emerged from the data and discussions of this project.
+Many recommendations and suggestions emerged from the data and discussions around our strategic research for UKRI.
 From these we identified the following eight principles which can be applied by different stakeholder groups to engage with the politics of partnership and to help with developing fair and equitable partnerships.
 Targeted support for translating these principles into practice is available here

 International development research that is funded as part of the UK’s Official Development Assistance (ODA) commitments has to have an impact on poverty.
 To live up to this principle, partners need to constantly question how the process and activities of the research are addressing the end goal.
 This requires a consideration of whose knowledge and agendas count and greater attention to research uptake and use long after initial funding might end.
 This might involve better considered pathways to development impact (with potential learning from the monitoring, evaluation and learning practices of development practitioners and use of existing data systems).
 Research governance through agenda-setting and evaluation should also reflect this principle.